Here’s feedback from 4 veterinarians about the information in our story.

 “We are the profession who suffers the highest rate of suicide.
 We make painful, emotional decisions every day.” — 2018 note from a declawing veterinarian.

-Here’s a small sample of some of the notes we recently received from veterinarians about declawing:
+Here’s a small sample of some of the notes we recently received from veterinarians and comments from veterinarians on social media about declawing.

 “I think killing myself might be the only way to stop the pain I feel about declawing cats.”